paulofaria/swiftpm-packages-statistics/README.md

 ## Most popular direct dependencies
 **Question**: "Which packages are the most popular direct dependencies?"
-**Answer**: "Serverside Swift libraries and utilities from Zewo, IBM, qutheory and kylef."
+**Answer**: "Serverside Swift libraries and utilities from Zewo/VeniceX, IBM, open-swift, qutheory and kylef."
 **Comments**: *Many of these are depended on by packages from the same owner, so these results might not exactly reflect the number of unique developers who choose to import these libraries.*
 ```
 Top 20 most popular direct dependencies